PinoRinaudo/Klim_Blaze_X_Driver_Linux/README.md

 ## Motivation

 I've received this fantastic gaming mouse full of features as a gift, but unfortunately, I'm not an avid gamer.
-Moreover, the software designed to configure the mouse functionalities isn't compatible with Windows; even when attempting to use Wine, the software fails to recognize the device.
+Moreover, the software designed to configure the mouse functionalities isn't compatible with Linux; even when attempting to use Wine, the software fails to recognize the device.
 Consequently, I contemplated creating a driver to ensure compatibility on Linux.
 Then, I pondered, "Why not utilize the emitted colors for a useful purpose?"
 Perhaps as a notification system tied to the PC's battery level and status.
 Alternatively, I considered crafting a driver to alert the user when someone rings the doorbell or any other potential notification.

 ## Reverse engineering